dsgallups/midix/midix_synth/README.md

 respective challenges of implementation comes
 DIRECTLY from [rustysynth v1.3.3](https://github.com/sinshu/rustysynth).

-This crate refactors portions of `rustysynth` to operate cohesively with `midix`.
+This crate refactors portions of `rustysynth` to operate cohesively with `bevy_midix`.

+It should not be used *independently* just yet.